Before You Begin

 2. Select FILAMENT CONTROL

-3. Press PRIME, and firmly press down on filament to slowly push filament through hot end.
+3. Press PRIME, and firmly press down on the filament to slowly push filament through the hot end.
 Repeat until filament exits tip of hot end.

 If filament will not extrude, press REMOVE

 If the above process does not remove the filament, use the following procedure:

 3. Remove two (2) M3 screws that hold front cover:

 4. Remove front cover (not necessary to remove fan connection):